20 Sep 2024

 Friends of the Earth's view

-Hackney council has recognised the importance of green space quality and accessibility and is finding some innovative ways to increase new green infrastructure in a dense urban area.
-It’s encouraging that it has been able to find funding to restore its parks –at a time many councils are struggling with cuts.
+Hackney Council has recognised the importance of green space quality and accessibility and is finding some innovative ways to increase new green infrastructure in a dense urban area.
+It’s encouraging that it's been able to find funding to restore its parks at a time many councils are struggling with cuts.

 We hope to see much improved access to green space in Hackney in neighbourhoods where it’s currently lacking.